Table of Contents

-Open Banking – the opening of financial markets through technology, data and the creation of new digital products – is advancing extremely fast yet at an uneven pace across countries in Latin America.
+Open banking – the opening of financial markets through technology, data, and the creation of new digital products – is advancing fast yet at an uneven pace across countries in Latin America.

-Specifically in Mexico, in March 2020, the Comisión Nacional Bancaria y de Valores (CNBV) published the first rules of Open Banking, contemplated in the ‘Ley Fintech’, but although the regulation is quite advanced, there are still many unknowns about the implementation and delays in the set times.
-The consensus in the market is that it will probably take years before Open Banking becomes a reality as stated in the legislation and it is likely that in the meantime the alternatives offered by API platforms will be the default choice by innovators and fintechs.
+Specifically in Mexico, in March 2020, the Comisión Nacional Bancaria y de Valores (CNBV) published the first rules of open banking, contemplated in the ‘Ley Fintech’, but although the regulation is quite advanced, there are still many unknowns about the implementation and delays in the set times.
+The consensus in the market is that it will probably take time before regulated open banking becomes a reality as stated in the legislation and it is likely that in the meantime the alternatives offered by financial API platforms will be the default choice by innovators and fintechs.

 According to their latest updates, by the 5th of June 2021, over 2,200 financial entities in Mexico should have already implemented APIs to exchange ‘open data’ with third parties.
 This focused solely on public data like ATM location data and information on the products offered by each financial institution.
 The next phase of regulations is expected to address the sharing of customers’ transactional data.
 This second set of rules is slated to be announced by the National Banking and Securities Commission in 2022.